agius/HackerMusic/README.md

     That should recursively index all the MP3's from the music directory specified in config.yaml

-    > icecast -b -c icecast.xml

-    That starts your icecast server in the background.

-    > ruby hacker_music.rb
+    > ./start.sh

-    That starts the application running.
+    This defaults to starting an icecast server in the background using icecast.xml in the application directory, and starting the Sinatra application using [Thin](http://code.macournoyer.com/thin/ "Thin Ruby Server"), and running streamer.rb in the background.

 7. Start rockin'!
 Go to [http://localhost:4567](http://localhost:4567 "Your Sinatra Server"), log in with the default admin name / password specified in config.yaml and run your server.